Office and call centre noise

 Office and call centre noise control solutions

-As the growth in open plan offices continues noise control solutions need to be found to address what many employees still consider as the number one deterrent to their workplace productivity: noise pollution.
+As the growth in open-plan offices continues noise control solutions need to be found to address what many employees still consider as the number one deterrent to their workplace productivity: noise pollution.

-Noise pollution in an open plan office or call centre environment can disturb an individuals’ concentration and make quiet conversation difficult as sound levels increase during a typical day.
+High noise levels in an open plan office or call centre environment can disturb an individuals’ concentration and make quiet conversation difficult as sound levels increase during a typical day.
 The noisier an office gets, the louder people must talk to be heard by others (like a negative feedback loop for noise), and people talking to each other over another worker remains the top type of noise that annoys office workers around the world.

 Key office noise problems include:

 - Decreased productivity in noisy places from lack of concentration.

 - Reported difficulties in hearing what is said by people at the other end of phone calls, or by transferring noise to from the office to them so they can’t hear you.

 - Increased stress levels, lower work satisfaction and impacts on employee health and well-being.

 Recent studies conducted by Oxford Economics have found that office noise is worsening and employees working in these noisy environments are more likely to leave their employment within 6 months compared with those in quieter offices.
 Studies show a direct correlation between a companies’ revenue growth and how those same companies approach their work environments.

 "96% of executives see employee productivity as critical to their financial performance, yet just 40% understand the link between noise, distraction and productivity."